 - 1. General Philosophy - 2.
-The Parent Association of Our Lady of the Lake Catholic School seeks to build a sense of Christian community by fostering positive relations among parents and with school personnel, providing a forum for parents to express their feelings and opinions, assisting in the operation of the school as needed through volunteer activities, and by fundraising to help meet the school budget.
+The Parent Association of Our Lady of the Lake Catholic School seeks to build a sense of Christian community by fostering positive relations among parents and with school personnel, providing a forum for parents to express their positive feelings and/or positive opinions, assisting in the operation of the school as needed through volunteer activities, and by fundraising to help meet the school budget.
+If parents have questions, negativity, or concerns they need to contact the appropriate school personnel or principal a) Annual membership dues are required of each family at the time of registration.
+These funds are used to pay for classroom parties and hospitality obligations of the Parent Association.